DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 academic credit system, many institutions base promotion and appointments on traditional metrics like the Hirsch index (Hirsch 2005).
-It is obvious that an extraordinary amount of idealism is required to write a sustainable code including documentation and installation routines, as well as running infrastructure and giving support to others when the resources can be used more profitably by writing scientific publications based on fragile prototype software (Bangerth and Heister
+It is obvious that an extraordinary amount of idealism is required to write sustainable code including documentation and installation routines, as well as running infrastructure and giving support to others when the resources can be used more profitably by writing scientific publications based on fragile prototype software (Bangerth and Heister